 A lot of homeowners who are selling their homes are still living in the house until they find a buyer, and that’s okay.
 You may not be able to give the prospective home buyer a blank canvas experience (like looking at a vacant apartment), but you can aim for something a little different.
 When you stage the home, replace all of your family photos with tasteful artwork.
 Remove personal decorations and put something more neutral in their stead, like pencil holders or clocks or an unlit scented candle.
 These are the generic items that will be overlooked, which is our intent so that the focus can be on the home you are trying to sell.

 Removing your personal items isn’t always about ensuring that the prospective home buyer isn’t distracted by clutter or feeling like a trespasser as they look through your home during a viewing.
 It’s also about the very real possibility of bias.
 There are plenty of prospective homebuyers who may choose to decline to buy your home due to any conflict with you regarding politics, religion, personal lifestyle choices, and so on.

 Of course, this isn’t a kind or even fair reason to decline to purchase a house from you, but it happens.
 You can avoid the possibility of this happening altogether by simply removing your personal items from your home.
 Think of it as “anything that can be used against you, will be used against you,” and the probability of you losing a sale for any of these reasons will significantly drop.

 We Can Help!

-If you’re still having trouble to sell your San Antonio, TX home despite doing all of this and you don’t really want to pay a real estate agent a fee, you could always consider using a reputable company that buys houses for cash from homeowners.
+If you’re still having trouble selling your San Antonio, TX home despite doing all of this and you don’t really want to pay a real estate agent a fee, you could always consider using a reputable company that buys houses for cash from homeowners.
 Because we buy houses in this location and nearby areas!
 It doesn’t matter what condition it is in–No matter what your situation is.
 We can offer cash for your home in just 24 hours!